cockroachlabs/workshop_labs/lab1_student_instructions_serializable.md

 This test is to show the performance difference of various queries while running **updates** on the same set of rows... a tourture test.
 If you are using Jmeter, it is marked as DEMO#1.

-There are 5 total selects running.
+There are 5 total selects statements.
 Four of them query the same rows that are being updated and one that is querying a different set of rows as a baseline for no-contention.
 There are three different types of updates included.
 Run ONE of the updates along with the 5 queries to understand how they perform.
 The 5 queries and 1 update are run in a thread group with 6 threads.
 Feel free to